 Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

-Between 2001 and 2007 the Australian Stock Exchange was booming, and super was growing with it.
-The so called “balanced” investment options became decidedly unbalanced, with allocations to shares pushing 80%.
+Between 2001 and 2007, the Australian Stock Exchange was booming, and super was growing with it.
+The so-called “balanced” investment options became decidedly unbalanced with allocations to shares pushing 80%.

 I met a retiree who invested $1.4 million in super in 2007.
 Their expensively-dressed, big-bank-paid adviser said that they would have $2 or $3 million in five to ten years’ time.
-Needless to say it hasn’t even recovered to its starting point.
+Needless to say, it hasn’t even recovered to its starting point.

 Some people are choosing to “ride it out”.
 You’d be surprised the number of people who are waiting for their super to “make back what it lost”, and then they plan to invest elsewhere.
-Others feel locked in to their current financial planner because they cannot cash in so-called “frozen funds” which got stuck with bad property and mortgage assets in the GFC.
+Others feel locked into their current financial planner because they cannot cash in so-called “frozen funds” which got stuck with bad property and mortgage assets in the GFC.

-How do I buy gold with my superannuation?
+How to buy gold with superannuation

 There are several ways to buy gold, silver or other commodities through your super fund.
 These include: